tgorka/amplify-datastore-rxjs/README.md

 In order to use amplify datastore:
 - Amplify datastore Model configured on server site
-- AWS Configuration already setup in the frontend project:
+- AWS/Amplify Configuration already setup in the frontend project:
 ``` typescript
 Amplify.configure(CONFIG);
 ```